FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/misc-guides/WITHDRAWALS.md

-# Withdraw from the Sequencer Mainnet
+# Manual Process for Withdrawing Tokens from the Sequencer Mainnet

 Check balance: